jraska/Diploma-Thesis/README.md

 Diploma-Thesis
 ==============

-This is public repository of my Diploma thesis: Mobile applications for mentally disabled people.
+This is public repository of my Diploma thesis: Mobile applications for people with mental disabilities.
+(PWMD)

 Repository structure
 --------------------